 Note: The guidance for specific situations listed below could change as the COVID-19 situation evolves.
 We will update guidance as needed.
-Check back here often for any changes.
+Check back here for any changes.

 What should I do if I need to visit Cincinnati Children’s for urgent or emergency care?

 If you are seeking care because you think your child may have COVID-19, call your primary care provider or connect with a Cincinnati Children’s provider through CincyKids Health Connect first.
 Most children who have the illness do not need emergency or urgent care.
-In-person visits to any care provider may actually increase the risk of getting sick, and testing is usually not required for mild illness.

 If you need urgent care or emergency care for a situation that is not related to respiratory illness, go to the location as quickly as is appropriate.
 Learn more about how to decide where to go.

 If your child is sick or injured, do not delay care.
 It is safe to come to Cincinnati Children’s.
 We are taking every precaution to protect patient families while you are here.